alchemistry/alchemlyb/joss_paper/paper.md

 *alchemlyb* is a Python library that seeks to make doing alchemical free energy calculations easier and less error prone.
 It includes functionality for parsing data from file formats of widely used simulation packages, subsampling these data, and fitting these data with an estimator to obtain free energies.
-Functions are simple in usage and pure in scope, and can be chained together to build customized analyses of data while estimators are implemented as classes that follow the tried-and-tested scikit-learn API.
+Functions are simple in usage and pure in scope, and can be chained together to build customized analyses of data while estimators are implemented as classes that follow the tried-and-tested scikit-learn API [@sklearn2013api].
 General and robust workflows following best practices are also provided, which can be used as reference implementations and examples.

 First and foremost, scientific code must be correct and we try to ensure this requirement by following best software engineering practices during development, close to full test coverage of all code in the library (currently 99%), and providing citations to published papers for included algorithms.